 The election shall take place on the last Tuesday of the school year.
 The currently seated Board of Directors has the authority to change this date by a majority vote.

-By February of each year in which a board seat is open for election, notice must be made to the parent community in the Royal Review.
-Potential candidates are asked to submit a brief letter of interest to the LCS Board that includes a bio and reasons for interest in joining the LCS Board of Directors.
+First Notice: By February 28 of each year in which a board seat is open for election, notice of the election date must be made to the parent community in the Royal Review.
+Potential candidates are asked to submit a “self-nomination” that includes a brief letter of interest to the LCS Board that includes a bio, resume and reasons for interest in joining the LCS Board of Directors.
+Self-nominations are due no later than two week from the posted election date.

-No fewer than one month prior to the election date, the LCS Board shall notify the school’s Members that one or more seats on the LCS Board will be filled by Member election.
+Second Notice: No fewer than one month prior to the election date, the LCS Board shall notify the school’s Members that one or more seats on the LCS Board will be filled by Member election.

 The notice shall be provided by means of email communication as well as a posting on the Leman Academy of Excellence (Parker Campus) website.